ACCESS-NRI/ACCESS-ISSM/README.md

 ## Build
 ACCESS-NRI is using [spack](https://spack.io), a build from source package manager designed for use with high performance computing.
 This repository contains a [spack environment](https://spack.readthedocs.io/en/latest/environments.html) manifest file ([`spack.yaml`](./spack.yaml)) that defines all the essential components of the model, including exact versions.

 Spack automatically builds all the components and their dependencies, producing model component executables.
-It already contains support for compiling thousands of common software packages.
-Spack packages for the components are defined in the [spack packages repository](#).
+Spack already contains support for compiling thousands of common software packages.
+Spack packages for the components are defined in the [spack packages repository](https://github.com/ACCESS-NRI/spack_packages/).

 ACCESS-ISSM is built and deployed automatically to **gadi** on **NCI** (see below).
 However, it is possible to use Spack to compile the model using the `spack.yaml` environment file in this repository.
 To do so, follow the instructions for [configuring Spack on gadi](#).